 Organizers began with acknowledging that all participants and the museum stand on the homeland of the Lenape who are one of the Indigenous nations of what is now New York City.
 Representatives from participating activist groups addressed the crowd, asking us to work together to decolonize and fight white supremacy and to look out for one another, especially the most vulnerable of us.
 The sentiment was of action, but also of care for our community members.
 Before the program commenced, a leader from Decolonize This Place reminded us that “Decolonize is not a metaphor.
 Decolonize is a verb.”
 Decolonize This Place has been working for the past two years to decolonize AMNH.
 As stated in the flier,

 As a result of two years of pressure from Decolonize This Place and its allies, museum officials have begun to recontextualize select dioramas in the AMNH cultural halls.
 In the plaques around this diorama [referring to the diorama of Chief Oratam (Sachem of the Hackensack Tribe of the Lenape) and Peter Stuyvesant] you will read a critique of colonial representation as it applies to the depiction of Lenape people in this purported meeting between the Chief Oratam and Dutch Governor Peter Stuyvesant in 1660.
 These are baby steps, but consider how easy they are to undertake–no more the work of one afternoon.
 Imagine how quickly all of the exhibits in the cultural halls could be reconceived.
 Imagine how you would do it!

-Participants were called to action to reclaim the space, to reimagine the space, but also invited to remember.
+Participants were called to reclaim the space, to reimagine the space, and invited to remember.